Frequently Asked Questions

 Is There a Deadline to Apply For Financial Aid?

 Yes.
 Each financial aid award year ends in June.
 The FAFSA application deadline for an award year is the end of June.
-For example, spring term 2011 is the last term of the current 2010-11 award year.
-The absolute 2010-11 FAFSA deadline is the end of June; however, our spring term ends before June 30th.
-Our advise is: apply for financial aid well before you want to begin your program of study.
+For example, Spring term 2019 is the last term of the 2018-19 award year.
+The absolute FAFSA deadline is the end of June of the FAFSA award year; however, our spring term ends before June 30th.
+Our advice is: apply for financial aid well before you want to begin your program of study.

 May I receive financial aid as a part time student?